-Reference D1315455 Release 1.2p (Printed copy not controlled: verify to version before using) Classification Level Public Pages 85
+comalte Reference D1315455 Release (Printed copy not control version before using) 1.3p led: verify the genalu Classification Level Public Pages 89

 Application note: In this ST, the role of the Personalization Agents is strictly limited to the phase 3 Personalization.
 In the phase 4 Operational Use updating and addition of the data groups of the MRTD application is forbidden.